Do you have the right personality for business?

 The qualities you need to successfully start a business

-Most successful business people share the same few core qualities:
+Most successful entrepreneurs share the same few core qualities:

 - A willingness to take risks.